KentDenverSchool/KDS-Canvas-Customizations/README.md

 - The ability to set due date default time for assignments and quizzes
   - These are controlled on the "KDS Features" tab within Course Setting
 - Under the student submission view, add a link to the same submission that opens it in a new tab.
 This allows students to view feedback on the document more easily
+- Disable the ability to turn on high contrast styles

 ##### Test
 - Fixes the display of files that are embeded from Google Drive, but are not native to Google Docs